Ha'penny Bridge: History

 The manufacture of the bridge was commissioned by the then Lord Mayor of Dublin, John Claudius Beresford with the Coalbrookdale Company of England.
 Using ore originally mined in County Leitrim's Sliabh an Iarainn, the bridge's cast iron ribs were made in 18 sections and then shipped to Dublin.
 The design and erection was supervised by John Windsor, one of the company's foremen and a pattern-maker.

 Renovation and maintenance

-In 2001 the number of pedestrians using the bridge on a daily basis was 27,000 and, given these traffic levels, a structural survey indicated that renovation was required.
+In 2001, the number of pedestrians using the bridge on a daily basis was 27,000 and, given these traffic levels, a structural survey indicated that renovation was required.
 The bridge was closed for repair and renovations during 2001 and was reopened in December 2001, sporting its original white colour.

 The structure was rebuilt to retain many of its old components, although, controversially, some features were removed.
-The repair work was carried out by Harland and Wolff.
+The repair work was carried out by Harland & Wolff.